-12.1.4 Cargo pumps.
+- 12.1.4 Cargo pumps.

-12.1.4.1 Prototype testing.
+- 12.1.4.1 Prototype testing.

-12.1.4.1.1 Each size and type of pump is to be approved through design assessment and prototype testing.
+- 12.1.4.1.1 Each size and type of pump is to be approved through design assessment and prototype testing.
 Prototype testing is to be witnessed in the presence of the surveyor to the Register.
 In lieu of prototype testing, satisfactory in-service experience of an existing pump design approved by the Register submitted by the manufacturer may be considered.
 Prototype testing is to include a hydrostatic test of the pump body equal to 1,5 times the design pressure and a capacity test.
 For submerged electric motor driven pumps, the capacity test is to be carried out with the design medium or with a medium below the minimum working temperature.
 For shaft driven deep well pumps, the capacity test may be carried out with water.
-In addition, for shaft driven deep well pumps, a spin test to demonstrate satisfactory operation of bearing clearances, wear rings and sealing arrangements is to be of sufficient length to include at least one bearing and sealing arrangement.
+In addition, for shaft driven deep well pumps, a spin test to demonstrate satisfactory operation of bearing clearances, wear rings and sealing arrangements is to be carried out at the minimum design temperature.
+The full length of shafting is not required for the spin test, but is to be of sufficient length to include at least one bearing and sealing arrangement.
 After completion of tests, the pump is to be opened out for examination.